NikosVarel/GitDemo/ProjectA/README.md

 # GitDemo
 This is my first repository.
-It is a software testing demo with pytest framework without reporting assets.<br/>
+It is a software testing demo with pytest framework without reporting assets, and warning levels logging info.<br/>
 In this demo I insert from a user datasheet xlsx file values and implement them in tests impulsive.

 $ TEST PLAN:<br/>